amirQuf/ConvertVideo/README.md

 # ConvertVideo
- it just a simple video uploader that you upload your video and it will lower the qulity of your picture
+ it just a simple video uploader that you upload your video and it will lower the qulity of your video

 ## Table of Contents